QCDIS/NaaVRE-website/Readiness-level-framework.md

 with an increasing amount of independence from the virtual lab core developers and VRE DevOps team.

 - L0 - Conceptual proposal: A researcher pitches an idea to the NaaVRE DevOps team.
 Plans are made to create a virtual lab.
-- L1 - Co-development:  Co-development is the initial phase where all virtual labs start off.
-This is the beginning of the development of new data processing, data analysis, or simulation tools or the conversion of legacy code from a different platform to NaaVRE.
+- L1 - Co-development: This is the beginning of the development of new data processing, data analysis, or simulation tools or the conversion of legacy code from a different platform to NaaVRE.
 - L2 - Validation: The virtual lab owner uses the virtual lab to run their scenarios.
 - L3 - Workshop use: The lab can be used by multiple workshop, training, and hackathon participants under the guidance of the virtual lab trainer.
 - L4 - Operational service: The virtual lab is ready for all scientists to create their own instance of the lab for their research.